MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-sign-out.md

 #Customer intent: As a developer I want to add sign-in and sign-out functionality to my React single-page app
 ---

-# Tutorial: Add sign-in and sign-out to a React single-page app (SPA) for a customer tenant
+# Tutorial 4 of 4: Add sign-in and sign-out to a React SPA for a customer tenant

-In the [previous article](./tutorial-single-page-app-react-sign-in-configure-authentication.md), you created a React single-page app (SPA) in Visual Studio Code and configured it for authentication.
-This tutorial shows you how to add sign-in and sign-out functionality to the app.
+This tutorial is the final part of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication using the Microsoft Entra admin center.
+In [part 3 of this series](./tutorial-single-page-app-react-sign-in-configure-authentication.md), you created a React SPA in Visual Studio Code and configured it for authentication.
+This final step shows you how to add sign-in and sign-out functionality to the app.

 In this tutorial;